 It is estimated that 85.6% of people drink alcohol at some point in their lifetime.
-Everyone enjoys having a drink now and then, and there’s nothing wrong with a nice beer or glass of wine if drank in moderation.
+Everyone enjoys having a drink now and then, and there’s nothing wrong with a nice beer or glass of wine if drunk in moderation.

 Unfortunately, there are times when you have a lot to drink and wake up the next day with a sore head.
 Why does this always happen?
 Why do you get a headache after drinking alcohol?
 It’s very common and nothing too alarming – all is explained down below: